Hip Replacement Surgery

 There is a lot of evidence regarding the insidious effects of smoking.
 Certainly, when it comes to having surgery, smokers have higher complications from heart and lung problems to surgical wound healing and infection.
 So do yourself a favour and stop smoking at least one month before surgery and preferably for life.

 It is paramount that I spend time and energy templating preoperatively and converting my planning to the surgery itself in order to facilitate correct leg lengths following surgery.
 Leg length discrepancies can occur, normally they are less than 1 cm which is internationally acceptable and in most cases patients are very rarely aware of this as a problem.
+We aim for less than 1 mm difference.
 Other issues can intervene with regard apparent leg length discrepancies and these include fixed curvatures of the spine which result in pelvic tilt.
 Everyone naturally has a slight difference in their leg lengths, this is a normal phenomenon.
-My aim as a surgeon is to recreate the centre of rotation of your hip and the correct tensioning of the soft tissues around the hip in order to prevent dislocation primarily and optimise the function of the muscles around the hip.
-If this is done, in most cases the leg lengths will be within a few millimetres.
+My aim as a surgeon is to recreate the center of rotation of your hip and the correct tensioning of the soft tissues around the hip in order to prevent dislocation primarily and optimize the function of the muscles around the hip.
+If this is done, in most cases the leg lengths will be within a few millimeters.

 Outcomes Following Total Hip Replacement Surgery